wilsonzlin/minify-js/README.md

 Extremely fast JavaScript minifier, written in Rust.

-Currently under development, with the goal to be similar in effectiveness to common minifiers including [esbuild](https://github.com/wilsonzlin/esbuild-rs) and [terser](https://github.com/terser/terser).
+Currently usable, but under development, with the goal to be similar in effectiveness to common minifiers including [esbuild](https://github.com/wilsonzlin/esbuild-rs) and [terser](https://github.com/terser/terser).
 Improvements and suggestions welcome!

 ## Goals